timucini/causality_project/README.md

 This directory contains the results of the investigation.

 ### source
-This direcory contains the source-code.
+This directory contains the source-code.